 Revelation 11:1,2 the Temple mentioned there is measured, but it's

 Also, in Daniel 8:13,14, the 2300 days begin when the "Daily Sacrifice" is removed, and it takes until the end of the 2300 days to get the Temple back into it's "right condition".
 That's fully 1040 days beyond the end of the Beast's/Man of Lawlessness/The AntiChrist/King of the North's, "reign of terror".
 I don't think it will take almost three years just to get his smell out of the Temple.
-The Next Temple will be rebuilt during this 1040 day period.
+The Next Temple will be rebuilt at the beginning of this 1040 day period.
+WITHOUT HUMAN HANDS !!!

 The fact that the "Man of Lawlessness" even sits in the first rebuilt Temple and declares himself to be God, defiles it (2 Thess 2:3,4).
 And by virtue of this fact it becomes unholy.
-And frankly, the Scriptures make it clear that it is burned to the ground sometime after that defiling event anyway.
+And frankly, the Scriptures make it clear that it is burned to the ground about 3 1/2 after that defiling event anyway.

 Thus, the last 3 1/2 years will be truly devastating.
 And so, Daniel 12:7 begins to take on its true depth of meaning when it says, "As soon as there will have been a finishing of the dashing of the power of the Holy people to pieces, [Christian and Jew] all these things will come to their finish".

 It just makes me feel sick.
 This is going to be horrible.

 The Temple will be rebuilt Twice.
 (This is being written in January 2009)

 The first time, will be before the removing of the "Daily Sacrifice" (obviously), this first rebuild will be in the time of the Second Woe.
 (Two Witnesses) Or right before